The Parts of a Stethoscope

-Doctors, nurses, veterinarians and a host of other medical professionals use stethoscopes every day.
+Doctors, nurses, emergency responders, veterinarians and a host of other medical professionals use stethoscopes every day.

 They are part of every toy doctor’s kit ever sold; heck, even Barbie and Ken have stethoscopes!